 Below, I have combined all the science websites that I have shared so far and have added six new ones.
-Whether you have been following my blog, or if this is your first time, I promise you will find many great resources for your students.Science Kids Science Kids is one of the best science websites for kids that I have seen so far.
-It is rich with content that students will find interesting, fun, and engaging.
-Science Kids offers experiments, quizzes, games, fun facts, pictures, videos, and more.
 Five YouTube Channels for #scichat Nation.
 Posted by Bill Ferriter on Tuesday, 12/10/2013 I don't know about you, but whenever I'm looking to learn something new, one of the first places that I turn is YouTube.

 How do I enroll in a course at HippoCampus?
 Are there any fees to take your courses?
 How do I make a comment or ask a question?
 How do I get individual help with my homework assignment?
 Regents Prep Living Environment.
 A Typical Animal Cell.
 Biology Mid-Term Review - Mr. Heme's Science Class.
 Education.
 Project Noah was created to provide people of all ages with a simple, easy-to-use way to share their experiences with wildlife.

 By encouraging your students to share their observations and contribute to Project Noah missions, you not only help students to reconnect with nature, you provide them with real opportunities to make a difference.
 Once you're registered as a teacher, you can create a new place-based mission for your students.
 Get them excited about nature by experiencing wildlife observation first-hand.
+Your students will document the world around them and understand the importance of biodiversity.
+Teacher Account.
 Science360 - The Knowledge Network.
 Wind Map.
 An invisible, ancient source of energy surrounds us—energy that powered the first explorations of the world, and that may be a key to the future.